 We boycott.
 We tell Amazon that until they start to contribute properly to the UK economy and treat their workers and the environment fairly then they are not welcome here.

-There are alternatives and they don’t cost the earth.
+There are other ethical alternatives to Amazon and they don’t cost the earth.

-Our booksellers report, available on the Ethical Consumer website, highlights several recommended ethical booksellers:
+Our booksellers report, available on the Ethical Consumer website, highlights several recommended ethical alternatives to Amazon:

-It’s cheaper and better for the environment than buying new.
-Our report highlights Oxfam as the recommended best buy in the second-hand category with its high performance across all scoring criteria and with all profits being fed into their charity work.
+It’s cheaper and better for the environment than buying new, and a great ethical Amazon alternative.
+Our report highlights Oxfam as the recommended best buy in the second-hand category.
+Oxfam has a high performance across all scoring criteria.
+What’s more, all profits are fed into their charity work.

 If you’re based in London, then Near St. is definitely worth a look.
 The site lists stock in hundreds of independent bookshops helping you to find the book you need quickly and support the smaller shop that stocks it.

-Make the Amazon boycott part of your New Year’s resolution.
+Make the Amazon boycott part of your New Year’s resolutions with these ethical alternatives to Amazon.

 Together we can make a difference, we can bring back our once thriving independent bookshops and level the playing field for everyone.